25 × 18 cm | 7 × 10 in

 87 ills | 96 pages

 Multiple Elementary explores the elementary school classroom as a site of invention and reception of contemporary art practices.
-Part exhibition catalogue, part artists’ book and part corner store advertisement, the book reflects on the making of an artwork by Hannah Jickling and Helen Reed, in collaboration with a class of grade six students in Toronto.
+Partly an exhibition catalogue, partly an artists’ book and partly a corner store advertisement, the book reflects on the making of an artwork by Hannah Jickling and Helen Reed in collaboration with a class of sixth grade students in Toronto.